 Photo: Chris Carlsson

 At 938 feet above sea level, Mount Davidson is the highest of San Francisco's hills.
 Located near the geographic center of the city, southwest of the crossroads of Portola Drive, O'Shaughnessy, and Laguna Honda Boulevards, it is accessible by the 36-bus line.
-Covered with trees planted by a Comstock Lode millionaire on the west and native plants on the east, it quietly remains an open space oasis in the midst of the densest city in California.
+Covered with trees planted by a Comstock Lode millionaire on the west and grassland on the east, it quietly remains an open space oasis in the midst of the densest city in California.
 Its rugged red rock outcroppings are made of melange terrane, 100-million-year-old radiolarian chert that once formed an ancient ocean floor.
 While not a famous tourist destination, the story of the city's highest point and the world's tallest cross at its summit reflect the major events that shaped San Francisco's history and reputation.

 Many of those who held the city's highest office or made their fortune in the Gold Rush would seek ownership of the city's highest point.
 The first to do so was the last mayor or alcalde of Yerba Buena, Don Jose de Jesus Noe.
 He acquired it as part of a 4443-acre land grant called San Miguel Rancho, granted by the Mexican Governor Pio Pico in 1845.
 After California's statehood and discovery of gold, the validity of such land grants was questioned.
 By 1854, "California's First Farmer," James Horner, was then able to buy the rancho for a mere $200,000.
 He sold it to shipping millionaire and Mayor of San Francisco C.K.
 Garrison three years later.